Carinalak/LpsTuva/README.md

-# LpsTuva 🐈 🦜🐟 🐢 🐶
+# Lps-Tuva 🐈 🦜🐟 🐢 🐶

-- Det här är Tuvas Littlest Petshop sida!
+- This is the site of Lps-Tuva!

-## Här är designen:
+## The deisgn:
-Mobilversion:
+Mobileversion:
 ![Mobilversion i Figma](src/assets/screenshots/Mobil.png)

 Tablet och Desktopversion:
 ![Tabletversion i Figma](src/assets/screenshots/Tablet.png)

-### Gjort med:
+### I used:
 - React
 - Vite
 - Typescript
 - Styled Components

-### För att köra projektet lokalt:
+### To run the project on your local machine:

 - npm run dev

-### För att deploya projektet till GitHubPages kör detta kommando varje gång du pushat och vill göra build:
+### To deploy the projectto GitHubPages run this command every tine you pushed and want to do a new build:

 - rm -rf dist
 - npm run build